 Under the Noise Control Act, EPA has a special role in the area of aircraft/airport noise.
-EPA is required to propose to the FAA those regulations which EPA believes to be requisite to protect the public and a second second health and welfare from aviation noise.
+EPA is required to propose to the FAA those regulations which EPA believes to be requisite to protect the public health and welfare from aviation noise.
 The FAA must then respond either by concurring or by explaining its disagreement with the proposal.
-EPA has sent eleven such proposals to the FAA.
+EPA hds sent eleven such proposals to the FAA.